 - Believes that doing good in the community makes good business sense

-- What is good for business contributes to their personal success
+- Thinks that what is good for business contributes to their personal success

-- Thinks philanthropy is an exchange; a better way to get things done than through government
+- Views philanthropy is an exchange, a better way to get things done than through government

 - Has the desire to give rather than feeling like it’s an obligation